Translation of the Final Fantasy IV Documents on Settings Book

 Height: 175 cm [about 5'9"]

 Equipment: Kunai x 2, Green Beret, Black Belt Garment, Mithril Gauntlets

-Eblana's First Prince.
+First Prince of Eblana.
 As the king's only son, Edge is the sole heir to the Eblana throne.

-Fierce Warriors Who've Mastered the Art of Both Invisibility and Swordsmanship
+Fierce Warriors Who Have Mastered the Arts of Invisibility and Swordsmanship

-The faraway island kingdom of Eblana has a unique, thriving culture which has developed completely differently from and independent of those of the world's other nations.
+The remote island kingdom of Eblana has a unique, thriving culture which has developed completely independent of the influence of other nations.
 The magic-like art of ninjutsu was born here.
-One who has mastered ninjutsu is called a "ninja".
+One who has mastered ninjutsu is called a "ninja."

 Ninja have not only ninjutsu at their disposal - they are skilled swordsmen as well.